ZayarLinMaung/rompin/README.setup.md

-# MTerra Real Estate Management System - Setup Guide
+# Rompin Real Estate Management System - Setup Guide

-This guide covers how to set up and configure the MTerra Real Estate Management System on a Linux environment.
+This guide covers how to set up and configure the Rompin Real Estate Management System on a Linux environment.

 ## Prerequisites